geosteering-no/10000-geosteering-interpretations-and-decisions/README.md

 ## Data Collection & Processing

-More than 10,000 snapshots were recorded through an online system, consisting of interpretations of log data for each participant's well and corresponding decisions, every 2 minutes.
+Around 10,000 snapshots were recorded through an online system, consisting of interpretations of log data for each participant's well and corresponding decisions, every 2 minutes.
 These snapshots form a comprehensive database that is useful and valuable to provide insights into the decision-making process of the geosteerers and learning for improving geosteering decision-making.
 The dataset utilized in this study is openly accessible and published alongside the paper.